Measurement of two-photon exchange effect by comparing elastic $e^\pm p$ cross sections

 \item Background fitting: We determined the systematic uncertainty due to background fitting by varying the fitting regions from the nominal fitting range.
 For each bin, we varied the fitting range by $-2^\circ$ (160$^\circ$ to 170$^\circ$ and 190$^\circ$ to 200$^\circ$) and $+2^\circ$ (160$^\circ$ to 174$^\circ$ and 186$^\circ$ to 200$^\circ$) and recalculated the final ratios.
 The systematic uncertainty due to the background subtraction was estimated to be the average deviation of the varied ratios ($R_{\pm 2^\circ}$) from that with the nominal fitting ranges ($R_{\text{Nom.}}$):

-\item Target vertex cut: For each bin, the systematic uncertainty due to the target vertex cut was estimated by varying the width of the kinematic cuts from the nominal vertex cut of $-44 < v_{z} < -16$ cm to $-43 < v_{z} < -17$ cm.
+\item Target vertex cut: For each bin, the systematic uncertainty due to the target vertex cut was estimated by varying the width of the nominal vertex cut of $-44 < v_{z} < -16$ cm to $-43 < v_{z} < -17$ cm.
 The deviation of the final ratio with the varied cuts from the ratio with the nominal cut was assigned as the systematic uncertainty due to the vertex cut.
 It is listed in Table~\ref{tab:sys} under $\delta R_{vz}$.

 \item Fiducial cuts: The systematics effect due to the applied fiducial cuts were estimated by increasing the lower limit of the $\phi$ cut by one degree and decreasing the upper limit of $\phi$ cut by one degree thereby reducing the fiducial volume.
 The deviation of the final ratio with the tightened fiducial volume from that with the nominal fiducial volume was assigned as the systematic uncertainty due to our fiducial cuts.
 It is listed in Table~\ref{tab:sys} under $\delta R_{fid}$.